 Kelly Norton is a designer and software engineer living in Atlanta, Georgia.
 He holds degrees from Georgia Tech's School of Electrical and Computer Engineering and from the MIT Media Lab where he studied under John Maeda.
 From 2006–2012, he was a software engineer at Google working on Google Web Toolkit, Speed Tracer, Google Chrome and other stuff.
-He co-founded Connexxia LLC in 2000 to help universities effectively recruit high school seniors though online social engagement.
-He is now a founder at Homebase.io where he is bringing marketers tools for a more agile workflow.
+He co-founded Connexxia LLC in 2000 to help universities effectively recruit high school seniors through online social engagement.
+He was co-founder at Monetology, makers of fine software products Homebase.io and FullStory.
+He is now engineering some software at Etsy.

 He's got a Resumé/Portfolio as well, if that's what you are into.

 As of January 2014, Kelly is a software engineer on the Buyer Experience team at Etsy where he hacks on Search and anything else that helps the makers make.